 Depending on your individual circumstances, there may be significant advantages in remaining a member of the MySuper account that already has insurance cover in place without you having to meet ‘new member’ insurance requirements.

-You should be particularly wary of changing super funds if, at the date that you seek to change your fund (and therefore your insurance cover), you:
+You should be particularly wary of switching super funds if, at the date that you seek to change your fund (and therefore your insurance cover), you:

-Whilst Maurice Blackburn welcomes more transparency around superannuation funds’ performance, any advice to “switch funds” should come with a warning about the related risks of losing valuable life insurance.
+While we welcome more transparency around superannuation funds’ performance, any advice to “switch funds” should come with a warning about the related risks of losing valuable superannuation life insurance.

 The new online comparison tool will help you understand how your superannuation fund compares with others in terms of your retirement investment but it won’t provide guidance in regard to your insurance needs.

-If you have ceased work due to disablement, please contact us and we can investigate your current insurance cover and help you lodge a claim.
+If you have ceased work due to injury or illness, please contact us and we can investigate your current insurance cover and help you lodge a claim.
 Call us on 1800 991 597 or start your free Super claim check now.

 The above is general information only and we recommend that you obtain specialist financial advice about your insurance needs before changing super funds.
 Visit Industry Super for more information.